— THE GRESB INFRASTRUCTURE FUND ASSESSMENT —

 The Fund Assessment contains 11 indicators focused on management and investment processes.
 These indicators address foundational ESG plans and policies, leadership and accountability, engagement strategies, communications processes and other factors.

 Additionally, the fund’s underlying assets may participate in the complimentary Infrastructure Asset Assessment.
 While the participation of underlying assets is not required, funds participating with at least 25% of assets will receive an overall GRESB score and be allocated to a corresponding peer group.

 The data are subjected to a multi-layer validation process and the result is high-quality data that investors and participants can use in their investment and decision-making processes.

 What type of funds does the GRESB Infrastructure Fund Assessment cover?

-The GRESB Infrastructure Fund Assessment is designed to assess funds across a wide range of sectors and sub-sectors, including energy generation, energy transmission, water resource management, transportation and social infrastructure.
+The GRESB Infrastructure Fund Assessment is designed to assess funds across a wide range of sectors, including energy generation, energy transmission, water resource management, transportation and social infrastructure.

 Common examples of infrastructure funds participating in the GRESB Infrastructure Fund Assessment include:

 • A sector-focused fund with investments in toll roads

 • A geographic-focused fund with investments in a specific region, such as North America or Oceania

 • A segregated account that is globally diversified offering exposure to several sectors